Skip to main content

 Or staring helpless in the gauge of Death...

-They are the children caught in every war zone.
+They are the hapless children caught in the war zone.

 The rhythm of their lonesome life vanishes